 Neither a 7% difference in OOP nor a 33% difference in insurance premiums bears much resemblance to the 85% reductions in whatever it was Eskew, Klink, and/or Restrepo (EKR) had written about.
 No 85% figure was tied to any student research finding anywhere in Forrest’s presentation.
 Somehow, the entire EKR trio found themselves in contradiction to the very report that announced the existence of the studies to which they referred!
 There’s no written explanation of the 85% number anywhere.
 And it is not even present in the student team’s slide presentation to a DPC conference.

 Nothing could better demonstrate why it is broadly agreed that referrers should carefully examine the material to which they refer.
 This is precisely why the rules of citation prioritize primary reports of research results.
 Indeed, even when citation of secondary reports is allowed because, for example, the original source reference was physically unavailable for inspection, these rules nonetheless require details of the original source.

 In short, the value of sharing research by citation turns on accuracy in describing both the provenance and the content of the material cited.

-The 85% claim badly needed to be masqueraded as high quality research – because it is literally incredible.
+The 85% claim was masqueraded as high quality research precisely because it is literally incredible.